Washington braces for a long, hot summer slog of politics | Taiwan News

 Some Republicans are quick to point fingers, with the traditional resentments between the House and the Senate reaching new levels.
 House Republicans, who've already managed to pass a health care bill, snipe across the Capitol at their counterparts.

-"If there's work to be done then we should be here," said GOP Rep. Mark Amodei of Nevada on the Senate's decision to delay its summer recess (the House has not followed suit).
+"If there's work to be done then we should be here," said GOP Rep. Mark Amodei of Nevada, of the Senate's decision to delay its summer recess (the House has not followed suit).
 "If it's we're going to sit here and watch the Senate hopefully do something" — Amodei uttered an expletive which he then amended: "Why don't you say bovine scat."

 GOP Rep. Thomas Massie of Kentucky offered a pointed query over Twitter: "If a mechanic had ur car from January to July and didn't fix a thing, would you insist he keep working on it in August?"